Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 The first entry must be `world`, with a parent of `world`, in effect pointing to itself.
 This is required for the "ancestor-search" algorithm.
 For location hierarchies, you must enter the parent before the child.
+This application will detect if the database is empty, and populate it with the "world" entry for you to get started.

 In the above example, you must create
 `United States` before you can enter `Arizona` or `Ohio`.